BestTimesToVisit.com Logo

 money

-Use ATMs to withdraw Argentine Pesos (ARS) instead of exchanging currency at the airport or exchange bureaus; you'll get a much better rate.
-Many businesses prefer cash, so carry some smaller bills for markets and smaller purchases.
-Consider using a credit card with no foreign transaction fees for larger purchases.
+Use ATMs to withdraw Argentine pesos (ARS) instead of exchanging currency at the airport or exchange bureaus; you'll get a much better rate.
+Many businesses prefer cash, so carry some ARS, but also use your credit card for larger purchases where possible; always check for DCC (Dynamic Currency Conversion) and decline it to use your home bank's exchange rate.

 transport

-Buenos Aires has a great public transport system!
+Buenos Aires has a great public transportation system.
 Download the 'BA Cómo Llegar' app to plan your trips using subte (subway), colectivo (bus), and remis (private car).
-The subte is efficient, but colectivos are a quintessential BA experience – just be sure to have the correct change.
+Subtes are efficient and affordable, but be aware of pickpockets during rush hour.

 safety

-Be aware of your surroundings, especially at night.
-Avoid walking alone in poorly lit areas.
-Use registered taxis or ride-sharing apps like Cabify or Uber instead of flagging down cabs on the street, particularly late at night.
+Be aware of your surroundings, especially at night and in crowded areas.
+Avoid walking alone in poorly lit streets.
+Use official taxis or ride-sharing apps like Cabify or Uber instead of hailing cabs on the street.

 culture